mertyildiran/Plexus/README.md

 ### Let's Start

-If you have internalized the concept and the terminology which is unique to the Plexus network, at this point, we can actually start to use it a simple real life example.
+If you have internalized the concept and the terminology which is unique to the Plexus network, at this point, we can actually start to use it in a simple real life example.
 Now let's start with creating a relatively small network:

 ```Shell
 >>> import plexus